snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 Time: 10min

-- Edit the `deploymentConfig` of the `cloud-native-front` to add this env parameter and redeploy the pod
+- Edit the `deploymentConfig` of the `cloud-native-frontend` to add this env parameter and redeploy the pod

 ```yaml
 - name: JAVA_ENABLE_DEBUG